-GBS Corporate Training offer a range of courses which help you make problem solving one your core and essential skills.
+GBS Corporate Training offer a range of Problem Solving Training courses which help you make problem solving one of your core and essential skills.
 You will learn a systematic process for problem solving; understanding and resolving them.
 The tools introduced will help you to problem solve much more effectively.

-Our Creativity, Innovation and Problem Solving Course is a highly practical and experiential course and has been designed for anyone in a managerial role and for teams that need to resolve problems or find new and better ways of achieving their goals.
+Our Problem Solving Training is highly practical and has been designed for anyone in a managerial role and for teams that need to resolve problems or find new and better ways of achieving their goals.

 You can work with GBS to learn the 8 Disciplines of Problem Solving (8D).
 On this course, you will learn skills to help you gain a clear understanding of the problem faced, and the most appropriate problem solving methodology to follow.

 There are a variety of problem solving methods used throughout business today, most of which use a team based approach.
 However to gain their maximum potential the selected approach needs to be correctly applied and managed.
 Quite often teams will be tasked to resolve a particular problem only to have the project stall or take longer than anticipated.

 On our PT205 – Managing Problem Solving course, you will learn the skills such as understanding team roles, team dynamics, engagement methods and facilitation skills needed to effectively solve problems.
 This course provides an excellent foundation in the methodologies and tools commonly used in problem solving activities today.